tomi990034567/Assignment-3/README.md

 ## Step 4: Design a Small Website for the Project

 We created a small website using HTML and CSS to contextualize the algorithm.
-Including information about the project, dataset, algorithm, your team, and the division of labor.
+Including information about the project, dataset, algorithm, team, and the division of labor.

 ## Step 5: Publish The Dataset, Algorithm, and Website on GitHub